lachlanwp/Wurqit/tests/README.md

 # Test Suite

-This directory contains all the test files for the Workout Video Generator application.
+This directory contains all the test files for the Wurqit application.

 ## Test Files